Facebooktwitterredditpinterestlinkedintumblr

 • Begin by typing in the Command Prompt under the Search icon.
 You can do that by hitting the Windows + S key.

-• Proceed and right-click on the Run as Administrator option to open up the elevated command prompt.
-You can also right-click on the Command Prompt icon and then select Run as Administrator.
+• Proceed and right-click on the Run as Administrator option to open the elevated command prompt.
+You can also right-click the Command Prompt icon and select Run as Administrator.
 You need to click OK when it asks for permission.

-• Once you are on the elevated command prompt, type the following commands and then hit the enter button key to execute them properly.
+• Once on the elevated Command Prompt, please type the following commands and then hit the enter button key to execute them properly.

 • netsh winsock